DavAug/chi/docs/source/getting_started/quick_overview.rst

-A thorough discussion of the shortcomings of maximum likelihood estimation is beyond the scope of this documentation, but let us plot the mechanstic model output for the inferred parameters to confirm that inferred model is indeed marginally closer to the measurements
+A thorough discussion of the shortcomings of maximum likelihood estimation is beyond the scope of this documentation, but let us plot the mechanstic model output for the inferred parameters to confirm that the inferred model is indeed marginally closer to the measurements

 .. literalinclude:: code/1_simulation_1.py
     :lines: 124-132